ShadowCaster: Gameplay

-In the beginning of the game Kirt finds out that he is not in fact human, but comes from a parallel world where there was a war raging between shapeshifters for centuries.
-Kirt, and his grandfather, are the last of their kind, and now the evil ones have found them.
-Kirt's grandfather opens a portal back to the homeworld, and that is where the story begins.
-Kirt's mission is to stop the demons once and for all, but first he will need to awaken his innate shapeshifting powers, which is where the obelisks come into play.
-Going up to one of these and touching it will unlock a new form, and the first is the cat form.
-The main character of Kirt was based on the name of the game's software developer, Kurt Schallitz, and included his brown leather jacket.
-The face of Kirt is actually that of Raven Software's owner, Brian Raffel.

 Forms

 Kirt – The default character.
 All abilities are weak, but has some fighting skill and is the only form in which magic rejuvenates.
 Health also rejuvenates but slower than magic does.

 Maorin – The first form the character collects, and the most useful early in the game.
 Maorin is a large, four-armed, cat-like creature with superior fighting skills and the ability to see things invisible to others.
 It drowns quickly, however.

 Caun – A leprechaun-like creature who is a poor fighter, but can heal quickly, jump over obstacles, fit in smaller spaces and unleash a swarm of insects (needed to unlock a particular door).
 Also has a shield spell and a light spell, and can magically reach out and take objects which are far away.

 Opsis – A hovering brain with tentacles that can use spells effectively, such as fireballs and cold blasts.
 Moves very slowly in the air.

 Kahpa – A decent fighter that can breathe underwater.
 Has a sonic and an electrical attack.
 Both are supposed to be extra powerful in water.

 Ssair – A hovering dragon with no legs with better attack (but weaker defense) than the Maorin.
 Can breathe fire, use its tail as a weapon, and fly very fast.
 Real Ssair, who are normally hostile, will ignore Kirt when he is in this form.

 Grost – A man made of stone that is an excellent fighter with strong defense that can also punch through certain walls.
 Can cause earthquakes and paralyze foes with a touch.